KAIST-ELST/DMFTpack/docs/index.md

 * Hybridization expansion quantum Monte Carlo impurity solver:
   (It is strongly recommended to install at least one of the following solvers.)
-  * implemented in ALPS library
+  * Implemented in ALPS library
     http://hauleweb.rutgers.edu/tutorials/Tutorial0.html
-  * implemented by K. Haule at Rutgers University http://www.physics.rutgers.edu/~haule/
+  * Implemented by K. Haule at Rutgers University http://www.physics.rutgers.edu/~haule/

 ### Eigen (>=3.3)